Bible Verses About Faith

 What is a good Bible verse about faith?

-Hebrews 11:1 defines faith beautifully: 'Now faith is the substance of things hoped for, the evidence of things not seen.'
+Hebrews 11:1 defines faith: 'Now faith is the substance of things hoped for, the evidence of things not seen.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.